-Most importantly, getting the flu vaccine helps protect your loved ones.
+And, getting the flu vaccine helps protect your loved ones and the community.

-- Maintain at least 6 feet of physical distance from others.
+- Maintain at least 6 feet of physical distance from others outside of your home.

 - Wash your hands frequently.

-Northwestern Medicine offers COVID-19 testing at multiple locations in Chicago and surrounding communities.
-A Northwestern Medicine physician’s order is required for testing.
+We offer COVID-19 testing at multiple locations in Chicago and surrounding communities.
+A Northwestern Medicine physician’s order is required for testing at Northwestern Medicine.
 The order must designate the location for your test.
-If you do not have an order for testing, contact your Northwestern Medicine physician or visit a Northwestern Medicine Immediate Care Center for an evaluation to determine if a test is needed.

 A list of current testing locations and details can be found here.
 Please note that locations may change.